-Exhibition: Epic Failure / Before and After / True and False…………….ending in an unwanted conclusion
+Epic Failure /Before and After /True or False … ending in an unwanted conclusion

 Toot Wave 2 Program, Toot Artspace, 13 February - 1 March 2020

-Doing a solstice flip on 21 June 2019, I flew from wintery Melbourne to the Archipelago of Svalbard, arriving there on their Summer Solstice.
-I hoped to see zillions of polar bears and capture fantastic photos of this glistening ice-crusted world.
+As with all great adventures, things do not always go to plan.
+The Arctic has always loomed large in my imagination.
+Its chiseled ice landscape is the polar opposite of the drought stricken continent I was raised in.
+Doing a solstice flip on 21 June 2019, I flew from a wintery Melbourne to the Archipelago of Svalbard, arriving there on their Summer Solstice.
+I hoped to see zillions of polar bears and capture fantastic photos of this glistening ice-encrusted world.

+Flying is one of the most carbon-intensive things you can do and as such greatly contributes to climate change.
+The CO2 emissions resulting from a return flight from Oslo to Svalbard were enough to melt 1 m² of summer ice per passenger.
+I failed in an epic way to protect what I held most sacred.
 As I write this on 8th January 2020 over 107,000 square kilometres of Australian bush has recently been incinerated by bushfires.
 Twenty-eight people have lost their lives.
 Over a billion animals have perished, habitats have been irretrievably lost and species face extinction.
 Climate change is widely accepted as the cause of these catastrophic fires.
+So as the Arctic melts away at an unprecedented rate and Australia burns to a cinder I feel the guilt of Flygskam/Flight Shame hit me.

 Magdalenefjord